-Last week we gathered at The Driver in London to hear a panel of experts debate one of the thorniest questions in publishing: ‘Are authors, reviewers and publicists wasting their time on book coverage?’
+A couple of months ago we gathered at The Driver in London to hear a panel of experts debate one of the thorniest questions in publishing: ‘Are authors, reviewers and publicists wasting their time on book coverage?’

 If you’ve worked in the industry for any length of time, you’ll know just how much work is involved in getting coverage for books, whether in the form of reviews, features or interviews, in the press, on radio and TV, on podcasts and on blogs – and you’ll almost certainly have stories to tell about books that had amazing coverage and disappointing sales, or vice versa.
 In short, if we knew what worked, we’d be doing it, and we’d never waste our publicity budgets on campaigns that flop ever again.
 So it was with eager ears we gathered to hear an expert BookMachine TLS panel on this very subject last Wednesday.
 Chair Michael Caines of the TLS introduced Sarah Braybrooke, MD of independent publisher Scribe, Nicholas Clee, Joint Editor of BookBrunch, and Marion Rankine, freelance writer and bookseller and author of Brolliology, to shed some light on the mysterious world of book publicity.

 Sarah Braybrooke started the evening’s presentations by outlining several examples from her own experience at Scribe.
 As she explained, it’s very hard to reach any concrete conclusions about what works and what doesn’t, but for books that are successful it’s possible to trace what it was that made them successful.